mikegowen/react-starter/README.md

-# React Starter
+# Starter Project (React + Express + ESLint)

-This is a bare bones React starter app, with optional Express server, that can be used to bootstrap new React projects.
+This is a bare bones starter app, with a React front-end, and Express back-end, and linting, that can be used to bootstrap new projects.
 The exact steps used to create this project can be found below.
 I would recommend going through the steps instead of cloning this repo if only for learning purposes.
-These steps were compiled after reading countless tutorials on creating a React app from scratch and choosing the set of features, configuration, and conventions that work well for *my* projects.
+These steps were compiled after reading countless tutorials on creating an app from scratch and choosing the set of features, configuration, and conventions that work well for *my* projects.
 Your mileage may vary.

 ## Create your project directory structure

-`mkdir react-starter`<br />
+`mkdir starter-project`<br />
-`cd react-starter`<br />
+`cd starter-project`<br />
 `mkdir src`<br />
 `mkdir src/client`<br />
 `mkdir src/client/components`<br />